Modification of Quark-Gluon Distributions in Nuclei by Correlated Nucleon Pairs

 \sectionX{SRC Motivated nuclear-PDFs} nPDFs are defined within perturbative QCD using the framework of collinear factorization~\cite{Collins:1985ue,Collins:1998rz}.
 This framework allows the computation of cross-sections, $d\sigma_{AB\to X}$, for scattering of particles $A$, $B$ into final state $X$ as convolutions of perturbatively calculable parton-level short-distance cross-sections, $d\hat{\sigma}_{ij\to X}$, and non-perturbative PDFs, $f_{i(j)}$, where $i$ and $j$ sum over the partonic content of hadrons $A$ and $B$, respectively.

-Introducing these nuclear quark and gluon distributions to the nuclear structure model of Eqs.~(\ref{eq:1specf}) and~(\ref{eq:2specf}) leads to an nPDF parametrization that is comprised of a linear combination of free-nucleon PDFs (representing the quasi-free nucleons), and SRC PDFs which describe the universal quark and gluon distributions inside an SRC pair:
+Introducing these nuclear quark and gluon distributions to the nuclear structure model of Eqs.~(\ref{eq:1specf}) and~(\ref{eq:2specf}) leads to an nPDF parametrization that is comprised of a linear combination of free-nucleon PDFs (representing the quasi-free-nucleons), and SRC PDFs which describe the universal quark and gluon distributions inside an SRC pair:

-Here, $f_i^A(x,Q)$ is the nPDF of parton type $i$ (gluon or quark flavors) in a nucleus with mass number {$A$}, carrying momentum fraction $x$ at energy scale $Q$. $f_i^N(x,Q)$ and $f_i^{\mathrm{SRC}\, N}(x,Q)$ are the PDFs of the free nucleon and of the modified nucleon in an SRC pair, respectively.
-Here we implicitly assume that $f_i^{\mathrm{SRC}\, N}(x,Q)$ can be defined via a collinear factorization framework.
-Therefore, we apply the tools from perturbative QCD used for free nucleon PDFs to arrive at the physical predictions ({\it e.g.}, DGLAP evolution).
+Here, $f_i^A(x,Q)$ is the nPDF of parton type $i$ (gluon or quark flavors) in a nucleus with mass number {$A$}, carrying momentum fraction $x$ at energy scale $Q$. $f_i^N(x,Q)$ and $f_i^{\mathrm{SRC}\, N}(x,Q)$ are the PDFs of the free-nucleon and of the modified nucleon in an SRC pair, respectively.
+Here we implicitly assume that $f_i^{\mathrm{SRC}\, N}(x,Q)$ can be defined via a collinear factorization framework, and that the proton and neutron distributions are related by isospin.
+Therefore, we apply the tools from perturbative QCD used for free-nucleon PDFs to arrive at the physical predictions ({\it e.g.}, DGLAP evolution).

-A key feature of this framework is that the nuclear structure dependence is fully encapsulated in the fraction of nucleons in SRC pairs $C_A^N$.
+A key feature of this framework is that the nuclear structure dependence is fully encapsulated in the fraction of nucleons in SRC pairs $C^A_N$.

 As we do not separate the individual effects of proton-proton, neutron-neutron and proton-neutron SRCs, Eq.\,(\ref{eq:4fSRC}) relates the modified structure of an average nucleon in an SRC pair, independent of its pair configuration.